 Architecture Smith + Scully is an award-winning, New Zealand Institute of Architects registered practice.
-We aim to create contemporary architecture that enhances and enlightens our clients’ daily lives with engaging designs that contribute real meaning and value.
-We are committed to producing buildings and environments that are a thoughtful and appropriate response to our clients’ aspirations, to the context and site conditions, and of course, to the budget.
+We aim to create contemporary architecture that enhances and enlivens our clients’ daily lives with engaging designs that contribute real meaning and value.
+We are committed to producing buildings and environments that are a thoughtful and appropriate response to our clients’ aspirations, to the context and site conditions, and to the budget.

 Established in 1996, our body of work is expansive, ranging from private houses in urban, rural and coastal environments, to multi-unit developments, hospitality, retail and commercial office fit-out projects.

 Our work has been featured in Houses NZ Magazine, Architecture New Zealand Magazine, Architecture Now, Trends Design NZ, Home & Garden, ProDesign, Kitchen and Bathroom Quarterly, Your Home and Garden Magazine, Habitats Magazine and Scope Magazine showcased on TVNZ’s Home Front program.
 We have been credited with numerous awards including: NZIA Awards (Winner) for New Houses, Home Ideas New Kitchen Design, numerous Dulux Colour Awards (interior and exterior finalists), Best Award for Commercial Design (finalist), and Retail Design Award – Commercial Fit-out (Winner).
-Architecture Smith + Scully was also selected by Carter Holt Harvey to design a range of homes using their Shadowclad plywood products.

 We aim to provide high quality, appropriate and thoughtful design with much attention given to personal service.
 We consider each client, brief and site as a unique opportunity, and believe successful design will enhance people’s lives through the quality of their environment.
 We take great care with our client relationships, ensuring easy and clear communication throughout the process.

-We provide the full range of architectural services, from site analysis and conceptual scheme design, through to documentation for the various types of council approvals required, consultant selection and coordination, contractor selection and tendering of contracts and contract administration.
+We can provide the full range of architectural services, from site analysis and conceptual scheme design, through to documentation for the various types of council approvals required, consultant selection and coordination, contractor selection and tendering of contracts, and contract administration.
 Our projects often extend to the design and coordination of the fit-out and interiors, the kitchens and bathrooms, lighting design and hard landscaping.
 We have good working relationships with many reputable builders and contractors and can advise on suitable contractors for each project.

 M.Arch(prof) 2016, BAS 2013